dm4t2/vue-currency-input/docs/guide.md

 The following example component `<CurrencyInput>` uses a simple HTML input element.

-The component must provide props for the `v-model` value binding and the options (see [Config Reference](config)).
+The component must provide props for the `v-model` value binding and the options (see [Configuration](config)).
 Make also sure, that the input element has type `text` (or omit the type since it's the default).

 ```vue
 <template>